• Skip to primary navigation

 Are Over-Medium Eggs Healthy?

-These eggs are packed with protein and essential vitamins, but they are cooked in butter, so their overall fat and saturated fat levels are a bit high.
+These eggs are packed with protein and essential vitamins, but I cook them in butter, so their overall fat and saturated fat levels are a bit high.
 If this is a concern, you can cook them in olive oil to decrease the saturated fat, or try using half the amount of butter.
 To make your breakfast more nutritious, add whole-grain toast, perhaps some sautéed greens or mushrooms, and fresh fruit.

 Are Fresher Eggs Better for Fried Eggs?